4 Things to Know Before Arts & Eats Fest

 3. We Bring the Beats

-Not only are you able to eat yummy food and help raise money for a worthy cause, but this year’s Arts & Eats Fest is full of entertainment that you don’t want to miss.
-Lee College and Goose Creek CISD will be hosting live Jazz in the Square between 4pm-8pm.
-Check out the full music schedule here.
+Not only are you able to eat yummy food and enjoy beautiful art, but this year’s Arts & Eats Fest is full of entertainment that you don’t want to miss; there will be live music playing throughout the event at the Town Square!

 4. Let the kids chalk!

 Have questions?
-Contact us at 281-691-6710.
-And if you share your pictures on social media, hashtag #iheartbaytown and they may get featured on our Baytown Tourism, Baytown Parks and Recreation, and Art League of Baytown social media pages!
+Contact us the Baytown Parks and Recreation Department at 281-420-6597.
+And if you share your pictures on social media, hashtag #iheartbaytown and #BaytownPARD!